 ✔️ you had no idea that something like that exists

-But, if you are here, that means that you are ready to take the next step and level up in how you manage your property.
-So thank you for being here, and it is my hope that I will help you in making things more clear for you!
+But, if you are here, that means you are ready to level up in managing your property.
+It is my hope that I will help you by making things more clear for you!

 Let’s take off with the basics: